-Monoma: Training & Rehabilitation Through Games & Music
+Monoma: Training and Rehabilitation Via Games and Music

 Filisia now accepts pre-orders for its assistive technology device Monoma, a creative and interactive product for people with additional needs, which is used for cognitive, occupational, music therapy and special education needs training.